oVirt/ovirt-provider-ovn/provider/integration-tests/ansible/create_l2l3_ovn_entities/README.md

 Role Variables
 --------------

-This role relies on the 'network_point' abstraction.
+This role relies on two core abstractions: the 'network_point', and the 'router'.
 A network point represents a logical port, but it features all L2 and L3 information for the port's dependencies to be created (its network, and subnet).

+A router, represents an OVN logical router, and information about which subnets it connects.

-An example of the expected 'network_points' input can be found below:
+An example of the expected 'network_points', and 'router' inputs can be found
+below:
 ```python
 {
     'network_points': [